BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail_attachment_plus/first steps/setup/defaults customer.md

 {{< /notice >}}
 #

-Once the attachments are set, a mail can be sent as usual, depending on your setup all standards including customer standards will be added.
-As before, you can still remove attachments or add more attachments when you are in the dialog.
+Once the attachments are set, a mail can be sent as usual, instructions on how to do this can be found in **"Working with Mail Attachment Plus"** under [Customer Default Attachments](en-us/apps/mail_attachment_plus/working-with-map/defaults-customer/)